DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

                                         geojson, kml, postgis, shp.
   --output PATH                         Output location with file name and path
                                         or URL.
-  --output-layer NAME (=skynetdetects)  The output layer name, index name, or
+  --output-layer NAME (=osndetects)     The output layer name, index name, or
                                         table name.
   --type TYPE (=polygon)                Output geometry type.
 Currently only
                                         point and polygon are valid.